AngelCasanova22/AngelCasanova22.github.io/index.md

 # Angel Casanova's Portfolio

+I am a student currently attending California State University of Fullerton.
 I am a Civil Engineering major with a minor in Computer Science and I expect to graduate in 2026.

 ## Favorite CPSC 120L Labs
 * Lab 1